 Carthage is a somewhat small city located in the state of Mississippi.
 With a population of 4,899 people and three constituent neighborhoods, Carthage is the 67th largest community in Mississippi.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Carthage is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Carthage is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Carthage who work in management occupations (11.68%), maintenance occupations (10.01%), and office and administrative support (9.25%).
+Unlike some cities, Carthage isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Carthage are a mix of both white- and blue-collar jobs.
+Overall, Carthage is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Carthage who work in management occupations (12.06%), office and administrative support (11.19%), and maintenance occupations (10.07%).

 Carthage is an extremely ethnically-diverse city.
 The people who call Carthage home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Carthage residents report their race to be White, followed by Black or African-American.
+The greatest number of Carthage residents report their race to be Black or African-American, followed by White.
 Carthage also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.43% of the city’s residents.
-Important ancestries of people in Carthage include English, German, African, and Scottish.
+People of Hispanic or Latino origin account for 18.14% of the city’s residents.
+Important ancestries of people in Carthage include German, English, African, and Scottish.

 The most common language spoken in Carthage is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Vietnamese.